DanielXMoore/Civet/civet.dev/cheatsheet.md

 ::: tip

-`!` is synonyous with `-` and both say "set the attribute value to false".
+`!` is synonymous with `-` and both say "set the attribute value to false".

 :::